primer76/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Prints username of current user
+Groups of current user named